 Rhodes College is located in the urban setting of Memphis, Tennessee, less than an hour from Memphis.

-If you want to see Rhodes College for yourself, plan a visit.
+If you would like to see Rhodes College for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 40/55 to Memphis, or book a flight to the nearest airport, Memphis International.

 You can also take a virtual campus tour to get a sense of what Rhodes College and Memphis are like without leaving home.